EU Environment Academy

 Who can apply?

-Anyone in the Western Balkan region (Bosnia and Herzegovina, Serbia, Kosovo*, North Macedonia, Montenegro and Albania) working in the environmental field within ministries, central government agencies or regional/local authorities etc., where EU accession matters have a large impact on their daily work.
+Anyone in the Western Balkans EU candidate countries and potential candidate countries, working in the environmental field within governmental agencies and other institutions.
+This could include ministries, central government agencies or regional/local authorities, as well as NGOs/CSOs where EU accession matters have a large impact on their daily work.
+Also, university students at advanced level within the field of EU accession and/or environment might be considered.

 Are there more prerequisites for the course?

-As above, plus at least a bachelor´s degree from university within related fields, and very good knowledge in English.
+As above, plus at least a bachelor’s degree from university within related fields, and very good knowledge in English (corresponding approximately to a B2 level and above, according to CEFR*).
 The English criteria is of great importance, since the course will be very interactive with the lecturers.
-Hence, very good knowledge in English is essential, both speaking, reading and writing.
+Hence, very good knowledge in English is essential, both speaking, reading, and writing.

 How do I apply?